 CIA-13 Mexico City Backchannel Communications.

 This request, dated November 1, 1996, was raised at the DO follow-up briefing on April 1, 1997.
 The DO provided no response and no time frame for a response.
-This request should be answered promptly.

 CIA-14 Mexico City Station Annual Reports.